Donders-Institute/ni2-electrophys/exercises_text/ni2_inverse3_dipoles.md

     leadfield = ni2_leadfield(sens, headmodel, [5 5 4]);

-Next, we are going to estimate the remainder of the parameters, i.e. the 3 dipole moment parameters, using linear estimation/least-squares regression.
+Next, we are going to estimate the remainder of the parameters, i.e., the 3 dipole moment parameters, using linear estimation/least-squares regression.
 In MATLAB this can be easily done using the `\` or backslash operator.

     dipmom = leadfield\topo_observed;